Marketing-Suite/ios-sdk/ReadMe.md

 **initialize**(**customerID**: int, **appID**: String, **region**: EMSRegions, **options**: launchOptions)

 The Initialize method initializes the SDK from the application setting up the default values used in calling CCMP.
 The method allows for the region to be specified but If no region is specified the SDK defaults to North America.
-If the userInfo object contains remote notifications, it will use the PRID stored in NSUserDefaults to register the app open with CCMP.
+If the userInfo object contains remote notifications, it will use the PRID stored in the Keychain to register the app open with CCMP.

 **appID** -- The Application ID from CCMP.